Palmetto Estates, Florida

 Palmetto Estates is an unincorporated area and census-designated place (CDP) in Miami-Dade County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 The population was 13,498 at the 2020 census.

 Geography

-Palmetto Estates is located 15 mi southwest of downtown Miami at (25.619782, -80.361752).
+Palmetto Estates is located 15 mi southwest of downtown Miami.
 It is bordered to the east by the village of Palmetto Bay.
 It is otherwise bordered by unincorporated communities: Kendal and Richmond Heights to the north, and West Perrine to the south.
 The western border is the Homestead Extension of Florida's Turnpike.
 U.S. Route 1 (Dixie Highway) runs along the eastern border.

 According to the United States Census Bureau, the CDP has a total area of 8.44 sqmi, of which 8.29 sqmi are land and 0.16 sqmi, or 1.89%, are water.